-During the year 2019, the Board had approved the formulation and revision of various policies or guidelines as a continuous measure to strengthen the internal control, compliance and risk management of the Bank, encompassing aspects such as credit risk strategy, lending, country risk limit, regulatory compliance framework, anti-money laundering and counter financing of terrorism, data protection and secrecy, information technology security, etc. The Board also placed great emphasis on setting a clear business direction through the comprehensive business plan, risk appetite setting and the supervision of the implementation of the predetermined value propositions for the next few years, among others.
+During the year 2020, the Board had approved the formulation and revision of various governance documents including policies or guidelines as a continuous measure to enhance good governance practice in strengthening the internal control, compliance and risk management of the Bank, covering the aspects on credit risk, market risk, operational risk, risk assessment and preparedness for COVID-19 outbreak, business continuity management, regulatory compliance framework, crisis management framework, anti-money laundering and counter financing of terrorism, data protection and secrecy, information technology security and etc. The Board also placed great emphasis on setting a clear business direction through the comprehensive business plan, risk appetite setting and the supervision on the implementation of the pre-determined value propositions for the Bank, among others.